808azad/Library-Management-System/README.md

 ## Compiling and Testing The Program

-To compile and test how this program works, use the command below:
+To compile and test how this program works, use the following command:

 ```bash
 g++ -Wall -std=c++11 -g -o ws file1.cpp file2.cpp ...